sleirsgoevy/notton/README.txt

 # How to launch

+First, create a profile directory: mkdir c

+Then create a config file:
-First, generate a config. file: python3 genconfig.py > c.json
+python3 genconfig.py > c/config.json

 Then you can run NotTON:
-python3 notton.py c.json <frontend_file>
+python3 notton.py c <frontend_file>

 Note that no sockets are connected by default.
 Use !socket to create a new one.